replicatedhq/replicated-docs/docs/intro-kots.md

 KOTS communicates securely with the Replicated vendor platform to synchronize customer licenses, check for available application updates, send instance data, share customer-generated support bundles, and more.

-Installing an application with KOTS provides access to feautures such as:
+Installing an application with KOTS provides access to features such as:

 * Support for air gap installations
 * Support for installations on VMs or bare metal servers